 Force-based training has become known as the old-style way of coercing dogs to do what is wanted.
 With the use of choking, jerking, shocking and even stabbing with metal prongs, our dogs do our bidding out of fear of more punishment rather than enjoying what they do.

 Unfortunately, force-based training can actually teach dogs aggressive behavior.
 It is normal animal behavior to respond to aggression with aggression.
 For instance, when a dog is jerked harshly when there is another dog present (despite the reason for the 'correction') most dogs learn to associate the presence of other dogs with the pain.
 Eventually, they go on the offense when they see another dog since they have learned that another dog means pain for them.

 Although coercive trainers recommend them, alpha rolls do not imitate what happens in the wild as far as 'dominance' goes.
 Performing an alpha roll (turning a dog on it's back and holding it there), can create fear and/or anger in the dog and can make you the victim of a bite.
 When television programs show trainers using these types of methods, there is always a disclaimer advising the consultation of a professional trainer before doing anything shown - and for good reason.

-Rather than use pain, fear and risk neck or back injury, consider using a training method that your dog will enjoy, anticipate and in which he/she will be a willing, happy partner.
+Rather than use pain or fear and risk causing neck or back injury, consider using a training method that your dog will enjoy, anticipate, and with which he/she will be a willing, happy partner.